ajay7yadav/OTP-Service/README.md

 ## OTP-Service Backend
-- In this application user signup and signin and user able to forget his password does not matter user is login or not only user should present in databse.
+- In this application user can signup and signin and user able to forget his password does not matter user is login or not only user should present in databse.

 ### Features
-- User Registration and Login himself
+- User Registration and Login himself.
-- Password forget API if User want to change his password
+- Password forget API if User want to change his password.
-- OTP on email sent when forget,
+- OTP sent on his email when forgetting password.
-- OTP match then only access to change password otherwise he can not access
+- OTP match then only access to change password otherwise he can not access.
-- Proper error message in the case ADMIN has yet not approved/rejected the registration request
+- Proper error message in the case User passing wrong details and request.
 - Proper validation if User Post empty request.

-### How is the code organized in this repo ?
-The whole repo is divided into multiple branches.
-Each branch contains code for a specific concept.
-For example session1 has the code base for user registration and login .
-Each branch is built on the top of the previous branch

 ### Prerequisite
 - Understanding of Node.js